collielang/collie/document/docs/reference/data-type/reference-data-type/03-tuple.md

 ---
-sidebar_label: Character and String Type
+sidebar_label: Tuple Type
 ---

-# Character and String Type
+# Tuple Type

 :::danger
 There is no English version of the document, please check the Chinese version